marv7000/IceBloc/README.md

 - Wait for all assets to load, then select the assets you wish to export and hit "Export Selection".
 - If you wish to extract unsupported asset types, go to the Settings tab and enable Raw Export.

+# Exporting Skinned Meshes/Animations
+- Select and export the SkeletonAsset you want to use
+- Export the Mesh/Animation you want to export

 # CLI
-IceBloc also comes with a console tool if you prefer to use that over the UI.
+IceBloc also comes with a (basic) console tool if you prefer to use that over the UI.

 These commands are available:
 - ``load game <path>`` Loads all game files.